 - Kim Capli - the reason why Douglas and Hoh don't play on "Hard to Believe" is because Capli, a member of the band The Sundowners, who opened for The Monkees on their 1967 tour, played all the instruments on the song's basic track (guitar, piano, bass, drums, percussion).

 - Accent Upon The Wrong Syllable: "When I saw you TO-day" in "Hard to Believe".

 - "Peter Percival Patterson's Pet Pig Porky" is a comical little story based on the "P" sound (as if the title didn't give it away).
 To emphasize this, Peter stands close to the microphone while reciting it to get the popping "P" that engineers usually try to avoid.

 - The Ps make a comeback in "Daily Nightly"....pirouette down palsied pathsWith pennies for the vendor

 - Affectionate Parody: "Don't Call on Me" is one for the Easy Listening genre, with Mike adopting the persona of a Lounge Lizard.

-- Artistic License Geography: The simulated nightclub performance in "Don't Call on Me" supposedly takes place at "the elegant Pump Room of the magnificent Palmer House, high over Chicago".
+- Artistic License – Geography: The simulated nightclub performance in "Don't Call on Me" supposedly takes place at "the elegant Pump Room of the magnificent Palmer House, high over Chicago".
 While the Palmer House is a real hotel, and the Pump Room was a real restaurant, it was actually located in the Ambassador East, and was on the ground floor to boot.